-Rhinesmith’s research and teaching interests are focused on the social, community, and policy aspects of information and communication technology, particularly in areas related to digital inclusion and broadband adoption.
+Rhinesmith’s research and teaching interests are focused on the social, community, and policy aspects of information and communication technology, particularly in areas related to digital equity and community technology.

-Rhinesmith’s work has appeared in several peer-reviewed publications, including: Information, Communication & Society; Government Information Quarterly; International Journal of Communication; Telecommunications Policy; and Journal of Education for Library and Information Science.
+Rhinesmith’s work has appeared in several scholarly journals, including: Government Information Quarterly; Information, Communication & Society; International Journal of Communication; Journal of Research on Libraries and Young Adults; and Telecommunications Policy.

-Rhinesmith has been nationally recognized within the field of community media and technology.
+Rhinesmith has been nationally recognized for his contributions to the fields of digital equity and community technology.
 His work has been mentioned by the U.S. Department of Housing and Urban Development, Federal Communications Commission, PBS MediaShift, and the MacArthur Foundation’s Spotlight on Digital Media and Learning, and he was awarded the Buske Leadership Award from the Alliance for Community Media.